srijan-96/AmazonApparelRecommendationSystem/README.md

 Built with: Python 3.6.3, Jupyter Notebook

-Packages required/used: pandas
+Packages required/used: pandas,
-                        scikit-learn
-                        scipy
-                        matplotlib
-                        keras
-                        tensorflow
-                        numpy
-                        seaborn
-                        nltp
+                        scikit-learn,
+                        scipy,
+                        matplotlib,
+                        keras,
+                        tensorflow,
+                        numpy,
+                        seaborn,
+                        nltp,

-Any additional package can be installed using the following procedure-

-In Command prompt(Windows)/Terminal(Linux) type :
+Any additional package can be installed using the following procedure- In Command prompt(Windows)/Terminal(Linux) type :

 pip install <package_name> |OR| easy_install <packlage_name>
 Example: To install the package pandas, use the command: pip install pandas |OR| easy_install panda

-After installation of all the packages needed, open Jupyter Notebook from the Command Prompt/terminal using the commmand :
+After installation of all the packages needed, open Jupyter Notebook from the command Prompt/terminal using the commmand :Jupyter Notebook and then pressing enter
-Jupyter Notebook.

 Browse the direcrories and open the .ipynb files to access the code.